RemyMagnon/LudovaTech-robotics-project/README.md

 Details:
 - robot-code: Main C++ code of the robot on the Teensy 4.1 microcontroller.
 - camera-code: Image recognition Python code on the OpenMV camera.
-- LudovaTech poster: Overview of the project and inner workings of the robot.
+- LudovaTech poster: Overview of the project and inner workings of the robot (graphic design courtesy of @D'Artagnant).